 Mkhambathini Municipality is predominantly rural in character and the majority of the people reside within traditional authority areas, which are characterised by a high level of poverty.
 People in these areas cannot afford to build and maintain proper houses, due to high level of unemployment.
-However it should be noted that as much as the area is charcteried by high level of poverty we have over the years witnessed a shifr in some of the wards in particular ward 3 where we witnessed a more high class homes being built in Lion Park.
-Even though there are some challenges with that development the Municpality is working hand in hand with the tribal authority and Departmetn of Corporateive and Traditional Affairs to resolve the issue.
-This will change the landscape of not only Ward 3 but will also have a positive impact of mixed class for ward 1, 2 and ward 5 as well.
 Moreover, traditional authority areas were previously excluded from housing subsidy scheme.
 Housing needs for farm workers should also be addressed.